geekiam/website/static/posts/git/git-learning-the-basics.md

  * Re-engineering
  * Rewriting

-code developed by other software developers from all over the world.
+This may be code developed by other software developers from all over the world.

-In all likelihood that on any given project, the majority of the code contained in it, will be code from many different sources.
+In all likelihood, on any given project, the majority of the code contained in it, will be code from many different sources.
 You will invariably make use of Libraries, Frameworks, Components, Shared Code and at time Copy and Pasted code from other sources.
 Even the programming language you choose to develop your software is based on code developed by others.